-All documents produced during the workshop (including but not limited to meeting notes, speed blogs, Collaborative Ideas, Hack Day ideas and presentations) will be published after the event under a Creative Commons - Attribution 4.0 International (CC-BY 4.0) license.
+All documents produced during the workshop (including but not limited to meeting notes, discussion notes and any report back presentations) will be published after the event under a Creative Commons - Attribution 4.0 International (CC-BY 4.0) license.
 Please be mindful of what personal information you are willing to share in these.

 Video, audio and pictures taken of the event by the Institute team, or those working on their behalf, are the property of the Institute through the University of Edinburgh as lead partner.

 Conversations in the communication channels (such as the Slack workspace or Zoom chat) will not be published publicly.

 Participants may request that the Institute does not publish outputs they have created (or remove the attribution to them) at the WoSSS21 workshop under various circumstances.
 These may include where the authors have a specific plan to exploit them, they believe that the output includes content that the authors do not have the rights to use, or the authors do not agree on what is expressed in the publication.
 Such an exception must be requested by contacting the WoSSS21 organisers before the end of the event.

 Any amendments to the Participation Guidelines will be logged here.